 ICF teams have built digital applications to provide support for citizens overcoming addiction, battling chronic disease, planning for natural disasters, and preparing for how to get home in the event of a train strike.

-ICF Mostra also specializes in helping European institutions and other international organizations raise awareness and engage with stakeholders.
+Our sister organization, ICF Mostra, specializes in helping European institutions and other international organizations raise awareness and engage with stakeholders

 ICF understands the unique challenges government organizations face, and our analysts work with you to develop performance measurement frameworks that you can use to make continual course corrections and decisions around outreach and sustained engagement.